Bernstein spectral method for quasinormal modes and other eigenvalue problems: The SpectralBP package

 There are three \texttt{Get} commands, \begin{enumerate} \item \texttt{GetModes[eqn,N]}: Calculates the eigenvalues of the ODE eigenvalue problem stored in \texttt{eqn} using a basis degree of \texttt{N}. \item \texttt{GetEigenfunctions[eqn,modes,N]}: Calculates the eigenvectors corresponding to each eigenvalue in the list \texttt{modes}, using a basis degree of \texttt{N}.
 As discussed in the Appendix, we advise that \texttt{N} be identical to be basis degree the eigenvalues in \texttt{modes} were calculated. \item \texttt{GetAccurateModes[eqn,N1,N2]}: Calculates the eigenvalues using basis degrees of \texttt{N1} and \texttt{N2}, then applies a \texttt{CompareModes} command to filter the eigenvalues. \end{enumerate}

-By default, eigenvalues are calculated using machine precision numbers.
-By replacing the basis degree inputs with a pair of numbers, which we call a \textit{basis tuple} which are of the form \texttt{\{N,prec\}}, eigenvalues are calculated using a basis degree of \texttt{N} using \texttt{prec}-precision numbers.
+By replacing the basis degree inputs with a pair of numbers, which we call a \textit{basis tuple} of the form \texttt{\{N,prec\}}, eigenvalues are calculated using a basis degree of \texttt{N} using \texttt{prec}-precision numbers.
+That is, an alternative input scheme for the above commands is given by,